 Thank you for completing the questionnaire.
 The information provided, will give us a better understanding of a variety of safety issues at [INSTITUTION], including sexual violence and harassment, dating violence, student perceptions of safety, and will further in the development of prevention initiatives.
 There is a chance that completing the questionnaire today may have evoked some feelings of past negative experiences.
 Do not underestimate these feelings.
-If you need immediate assistance, please call [INSERT INSTITUTIONAL RESOURCES].
-If I wish to report an instance of sexual violence, misconduct or harassment, contact the [INSTITUTIONS]'s Title IX Coordinator, [INSERT INSTITUTION CONTACT INFORMATION], or [INSERT ANOTHER INSTITUTIONAL REPORTING OPTION].
+If you need immediate assistance, please call [INSERT INSTITUTIONAL RESOURCES.
+Be sure to specify for each resource listed, whether it is a confidential resource, or if disclosing to them will trigger a Title IX report to the institution.].
+If I wish to report an instance of sexual violence, misconduct, or harassment, contact the [INSTITUTIONS]'s Title IX Coordinator, [INSERT INSTITUTION CONTACT INFORMATION], or [INSERT ANOTHER INSTITUTIONAL REPORTING OPTION].
 Thank you again for your assistance!
-136